Alexbu444/sm-ripext/nghttp2/doc/types.rst

     debugging purpose.
 The *msg* is typically NULL-terminated string of length *len*.  *len* does not include the sentinel NULL character.

+    This function is deprecated.
+The new application should use :type:`nghttp2_error_callback2`.

+    The format of error message may change between nghttp2 library versions.
+The application should not depend on the particular format.

+    Normally, application should return 0 from this callback.
+If fatal error occurred while doing something in this callback, application should return :macro:`NGHTTP2_ERR_CALLBACK_FAILURE`.
+In this case,
+    library will return immediately with return value :macro:`NGHTTP2_ERR_CALLBACK_FAILURE`.
+Currently, if nonzero value
+    is returned from this callback, they are treated as :macro:`NGHTTP2_ERR_CALLBACK_FAILURE`, but application should not
+    rely on this details.
+.. type:: typedef int (*nghttp2_error_callback2)(nghttp2_session *session, int lib_error_code, const char *msg, size_t len, void *user_data)

+    Callback function invoked when library provides the error code, and message.
+This callback is solely for debugging purpose.
+    *lib_error_code* is one of error code defined in :macro:`nghttp2_error`.
+The *msg* is typically NULL-terminated
+    string of length *len*, and intended for human consumption.  *len* does not include the sentinel NULL character.

     The format of error message may change between nghttp2 library versions.
 The application should not depend on the particular